 The gut microbiome's influence on avian fitness and survival

 Ostrich chicks can experience dramatic mortality rates due to disease.
 The development of a healthy gut microbiome seems to be a crucial step in the first three months of an ostrich.

-I use 16S-seq to characterize the gut microbiome over time and associate its various components with growth and survival.
+I use 16S rRNA Illumina MiSeq to characterize the gut microbiome over time and associate its various components with growth and survival.

 Manuscripts in this project:

-- Strandh et al. In prep.
-Evaluation of a DirectPCR method in relation to 16S-sequencing
+- Videvall et al. Evaluation of a DirectPCR method in relation to 16S-sequencing.
+In prep.

-- Videvall et al. In prep.
-Longitudinal study of ostrich chicks' gut microbiome, and its relationship to growth and survival
+- Videvall et al. Longitudinal study of the gut microbiome of ostrich chicks, and its relationship to growth and survival.
+In prep.

 Other research projects

 In addition to my PhD work, I'll also mention briefly some of the collaborating projects I'm involved in: